sugarlabs/sugar-docs/dev-environment.md

 ./osbuild run
 </code></pre>

-Once in a while you will want to update to the latest sugar sources, issuing the command
+Once in a while you will want to update to the latest sources, issuing the command

 <pre><code language='sh'>
 ./osbuild pull